Private Breast Ultrasound London

-During and after the breast ultrasound examination our sonographer will explain the findings and an ultrasound report will be issued to take away with you.
+During and after the breast ultrasound examination our sonographer will explain the findings and a digital ultrasound report will be send to you by 10am the day after..

 What happens after the scan?

-At the end of the examination, we will discuss the findings with you and we will provide you with a report for your medical records.
+At the end of the examination, we will discuss the findings with you and we will provide you with a digital report by 10am next day for your medical records.

 After the scan, you will be able to continue your day as usual.